nachocaru/xaprb.com/content/blog/2006-11-02-how-to-create-input-masks-in-html.md

 The `format` property is a string with spaces where input should go, and other characters get inserted automatically.
 The `regex` property is a regular expression that matches a valid character, in this case a digit.

-Here&#8217;s how the callback function works: when it fires, it checks each character in the form field&#8217;s value.
-If there&#8217;s a space in that place in the mask&#8217;s format string, it looks to see if the character matches the mask&#8217;s regular expression.
+Here's how the callback function works: when it fires, it checks each character in the form field's value.
+If there's a space in that place in the mask's format string, it looks to see if the character matches the mask's regular expression.
 If so, the character is valid for that place in the input; if not, the character is rejected.
-If there isn&#8217;t a space in that place in the format string, the character from the format string is copied into the form field (this is how separators are automatically inserted).
+If there isn't a space in that place in the format string, the character from the format string is copied into the form field (this is how separators are automatically inserted).

 ### Demonstration

-Enough talk, let&#8217;s see it in action.
+Enough talk, let's see it in action.
 This [demonstration of Javascript form input masks][4] shows a few of the masks I discussed above: US date, time, and phone number.

 If you like the way the form input fields look, you can thank the fine folks at Particletree.
 I borrowed the styling from their article on [how to make forms suck less][5] (it makes the borders of the input areas easier to see).